 Take into consideration your career goals, family responsibilities, financial situation and your ability to be a full-time student.
 Though very rewarding, the program can be intensive and may require 40 or more hours a week in course and clinical work during the 14-month period.
 Our faculty, academic advisers and other support services are available to help you through the process.

 Yes.
 You must still complete an undergraduate transfer application.
 Master’s programs in nursing are intended for those who already have a career in nursing.

-Your personal statement should be a one-page typed essay explaining why you would like to enter the Accelerated BS in Nursing program.
+Your professional statement should be a one-page typed essay explaining why you would like to enter the Accelerated BS in Nursing program.
 Additional information regarding your career goals, academic performance, as well as professional experiences may be included.